alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/README.md

   version: 4.4.0-ent
   persistent: true
 ```

+If you run into errors, run `oc get mdb my-replica-set4 -o yaml -w` and at the bottom, it'll give you a status message.
+If it says that it cannot connect to Cloud Manager, it means that you need to update the API key whitelist.
+If it says "not ready" or "reconciling", just give the operator more time to complete it's operations.

 7. Test if you can connect with the mongodb CLI.
-Have to find the primary instance.
-Could not make mongo with URL para work (v4.4.1)

 If you want to test within the k8s cluster, you'll need something like mongodb toolbox (https://hub.docker.com/r/atwong/tool-box) to run `mongo --host my-replica-set4-0.my-replica-set4-svc.ecommerce.svc.cluster.local --port 27017 --username awong --password awong`